Compare any two graphics cards:

 OpenGL Version OpenGL 4.3 OpenGL 4.2

-Memory Bandwidth: Bandwidth is the maximum amount of data (measured in megabytes per second) that can be moved over the external memory interface in a second.
-It is worked out by multiplying the card's bus width by the speed of its memory.
-If the card has DDR type memory, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (counted in MB per second) that can be transferred over the external memory interface within a second.
+It is calculated by multiplying the card's bus width by the speed of its memory.
+If it uses DDR type RAM, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

 Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
-This is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+This figure is worked out by multiplying the total number of texture units by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed per second.

 Display Prices